 Mandolins usually have 4-5 double strings and their sound can be easily recognized.
 Those are versatile instruments, which are used in various musical genres, ranging from bluegrass to classic music (including Mozart, Mahler and Beethoven pieces).
 Mandolins are plucked either with fingers or a plectrum.

-It’s said that the first banjos were created 6000 years ago.
-That might explain the fact that banjos are one of the widest used folk musical instruments in the world.
 While a guitar has a full-covered wood body, banjos have a thin leather/plastic membrane stretched over a metal frame.
-Another difference is that banjo players use different picking techniques, since every banjo string serves its own purpose (some are used for solo leads, while others are used for chords).
+Another difference is that banjo players use different picking techniques since every banjo string serves its own purpose (some are used for solo leads, while others are used for chords).

 Although they look almost like classic guitars, resonator guitars work differently.
 Long story short, the sound they produce is amplified by the resonator cones, and not by the wooden body (the body does influence the sound quality, though).

 the N-150CE BK is definitely not the “cheap starter”.
 It sounds loud, responsive and clear.
 Its looks won’t disappoint you either – the big chromed resonator disk combines greatly with the wood body, making the guitar look outstanding.
 Due to its metallic parts, this guitar is a bit heavy, but that’s an issue many resonator guitars share.
 The N-150CE BK also has inbuilt pick-ups, though some users prefer to use an external microphone instead.

 This chrome version offers an overall higher sound quality, more depth and durability than the N-150CE BK.
 The high-quality metal body, rosewood fretboard and maple biscuit bridge is the reason why this guitar is so sturdy.
 It is recommended to use this guitar with heavy strings and open G or D tuning.
 It has a good, deep sound and it’s great for gigs and traveling.